tangodata/draft.tangoandchaos/source/pages/04/04_12_suerteloca.md

 ![Anibal Troilo](/4_pics/12suerte/image004.jpg)
 The Maestro

 What a great tango!
 Can you feel it?
 From the first notes, you should be humming along: “_En el naipe de vivir_ ...”
 Fiorentino hasn’t begun yet, but the intro is a warm-up for the little opera that is to come.
 You need to get ready -- and if your partner is good, he or she will be doing the same.
 You know what’s coming; you know Troilo’s format, and you have the skills to express it.
 Posture and balance, connection and step.
 The cadence supports you and the melody carries you.
 You don’t rush.
 You wait for the music ... and the words inspire you.
-Calm, centered and focused… channeling the music.
+Calm, centered and focused ... channeling the music.
 Doing this well is called “having the music inside” -- and it’s rare to find it outside of a few places in BsAs.

 \*\*\*\*